 Social distancing, as defined by the Centers for Disease Control and Prevention (CDC), is the practice of avoiding congregated settings and limiting public activities.
 To the extent possible, persons recommended to practice social distancing should remain home or in a comparable setting.
 Social distancing is recommended for the duration of the known incubation period (14 days for COVID-19).

 Social distancing is a self-regulated recommended practice for those with higher risks for developing COVID-19.
 Quarantine is the mandated separation of persons with known exposure to the disease ( i.e., a close contact or immediate family member).
 Isolation is the process of keeping those with the confirmed disease away from the healthy population.

 Administrators and health professionals are closely monitoring all developments related to COVID-19, and will continue to update the LMU community as the situation evolves.
 The university is in close communication with local and state authorities, and is following all guidelines outlined by the CDC and the LA County Department of Public Health.
 In the unlikely event of an outbreak on campus, LMU is prepared to respond in a holistic manner.
-The campus community would be notified, and the established plans and protocols would be mobilized.
+The campus community will be notified, and the established plans and protocols will be mobilized.